-According to the National Autism Association, at least 13 children with autism have wandered or bolted from safe environments and accidentally drowned since April.
+Far too often we hear news of children with autism wandering or bolting from safe environments.
 This is a devastating trend we are seeing at the National Center for Missing & Exploited Children, and it’s a trend everyone needs to know about.

 Nearly half of children with autism will wander from safe environments.
 And many of these children are drawn to water or other hazardous areas like active roadways or even trains.
 One-third of those who wander are considered nonverbal.
 This means they are unlikely to be able to communicate with those searching for them.
 They also exhibit unique behaviors that make searching for them a challenge.